4ToolMaker/Gradient-Descent/README.md

 ---

 This is the code for [this](https://youtu.be/xRJCOz3AfYY) video on Youtube by Siraj Raval.
 It is a code challenge to implement a gradient descent on any data.
-The data I used was cquired from: http://college.cengage.com/mathematics/brase/understandable_statistics/7e/students/datasets/slr/frames/frame.html
+The data I used was acquired from: [cengage](http://college.cengage.com/mathematics/brase/understandable_statistics/7e/students/datasets/slr/frames/frame.html)

 `List Price Vs. Best Price for a New GMC Pickup